 Instead of ‘marching to the same drummer,’ Tuum Est opted for original flair.
 If you, too, have an affinity for coding, you can custom-design your own templates.

-As your site begins to grow, you will need another type of administrative page called a Sitemap.
-A Sitemap is a carefully structured list of all your page URLs.
+As your site expands, you will need another type of administrative page called a Sitemap, which is a carefully structured list of all your page URLs.
 You need two versions:

 |HTML Site Map